-The process of economic empowerment transforms realities in an individual way as well as for the community.
-Providing techniques and tools through training enables women in situations of vulnerability and economic precariousness to break through economic dependency and open paths to better futures.
+The process of economic empowerment transforms realities for individuals as well as for the community.
+Providing techniques and skills through training enables women in vulnerable and economically precarious situations to break through economic dependency and open a path to a better future.

 Run in Víctor Raúl V Etapa in El Porvenir, this project is about learning new abilities, not only sewing or design and product creation, but also other more general tools, basic self-development skills such as accountability, basic administration, leadership abilities and management of a communal fund run by the partners of the workshop.
 The women who set up this project started it after 2017, when the El Niño phenomenon left a disastrous footprint: torrential rains destroyed the areas where they lived, and local economic activity was severely curtailed.
 They came together and started weaving ties and opened their minds to new learning opportunities.
 During all this time, those who had never been to school learned about laptops, social networks and how to follow an inventory in an Excel document.
 The project aims to provide all the necessary cognitive resources so that in the future these handcrafted items can become a product line managed by the women of RIKUY.
 We work on the strengthening of their abilities, on leadership development, and on learning of twenty-first century technologies and systems.
 We plant the seeds of power and independence, then give space to the women participating in this project so that they can bring their ideas to fruition.